Sadek80/SportyApi/README.md

 # Sporty

-This document explores the design of Sporty, a mobile app for sports community.
+This document explores the design of Sporty, an API for sports community.
 It provides users with a bunch of training prograns and products/tools for the sports they love.

-We will use a basic client/server architecture, where a single server is deployed on a cloud provider next to a relational database, and serving HTTP traffic from a secured JWT-based API endpoints.
+We will use a basic MVC pattern, where a single server is deployed on a cloud provider next to a relational database, and serving HTTP traffic from a secured JWT-based API endpoints.